At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific autism intervention frameworks mentioned in the job description, such as EIBI and PRT.
-Being able to discuss these methodologies during your interview will demonstrate your knowledge and commitment to best practices.
+Understanding these models will not only help you during the interview but also demonstrate your commitment to evidence-based practices.

 ✨Tip Number 2

 Network with professionals in the field of autism services, especially those who work within interprofessional teams.
-This can provide you with insights into the role and may even lead to referrals or recommendations.
+Engaging with current employees or attending relevant workshops can provide insights into the organisational culture and expectations.

 ✨Tip Number 3